Python script to archive large pdf into rar with 20x compression rate

 - When the

-: a file that is still in the process of being written
+Pay attention to the phrase "the file is ready to work": a file that is still in the process of being written

 to disk cannot be called "ready to work".
 You need to wait, the file will be completely written to the disk, and only then you can work with it (otherwise the broken file will be archived, which then cannot be read).